last updated: 1/22/19

 Type of Aircraft Used

-The make and model of training aircraft you choose has a twofold effect on the cost of your training.
+The make and model of training aircraft you choose has a major effect on the cost of your training.

-First, the acquisition and operating costs of your aircraft have a direct effect on hourly rates.
+First, the acquisition and operating costs of your aircraft have a direct effect on hourly rental rates.
+Newer, higher-tech, and higher-performance aircraft are more expensive to purchase and therefore cost more per hour to rent.

-Second, the complexity of the aircraft affects how quickly you will learn to fly it.
+Second, the complexity of the aircraft can affect how quickly you will learn to fly it.
 The simpler the aircraft, the less it will cost you to learn to fly.

 Renting vs. Owning